ocnblu/SEP592/README.md

 > All the programs is implemented using Python, and it requires Python modules: argparse, math, random, copy, numpy and datetime.

-> And dataset was atificially generated to test our progeam.
+> And dataset was artificially generated to test our progeam.